Slashdot Asks: Which IT Hiring Trends Are Hot, and Which Ones Are Going Cold? - Slashdot

 Re: (Score:2)

-One thing hasn't changed this year: (Score:3)
+One thing hasn't changed this year: (Score:5, Insightful)

 Most firms are still offering too little money for the positions they want filled.
 Translated, this means most companies do not value IT staff.